GeekTrainer/learn-django/Module2/Module2_Unit2.md

 [6]: https://docs.djangoproject.com/en/3.1/ref/django-admin/ "Command-line Utility"

 For this module in the learning path we are in the beginning stages of creating a new app named **dog_shelters**.
-Follow the below steps to create the new project and retrieve the app starting files.
+Follow the below steps to install Django and retrieve the project starting files.

 ## Creating a new directory